Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Estonia's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 31 May 2026.

 1. [1] Wikipedia, Telecommunications in Estonia, retrieved 31 May 2026.
 Three mobile network operators: Telia Eesti, Elisa Eesti and Tele2 Eesti; Telia named as the largest mobile operator.